-When painting a boat used for hunting/fishing, such as a jon boat, typically a flat finish is desired so you’ll want to use one of our camouflage paints.
+When painting a boat used for hunting/fishing, such as a Jon Boat, typically a flat finish is desired so you’ll want to use one of our camouflage paints.
 A primer coat is used to help the paint adhere to the aluminum surface and provides an extra layer of protection from corrosion.
-Or use or Aluma Hawk that is a paint and primer in one.
+You may also use Aluma Hawk, which is a paint and primer in one.

-If you desire a gloss finish, look to the Duralux Marine Enamel or Super Marine paints for other options.
-Duralux High Gloss Marine Enamel is affordable, easy to apply and only recommended for above the waterline or moderate use on the bottom (a day or so in the water, not extended periods).
-This topside paint works best in very thin coats and can be used on fiberglass, wood, aluminum, and steel; see the prep recommendations found on product page on “how to use” tab.
+If you desire a gloss finish, look to the Mega Gloss by Blue Water, available in quarts and gallons, is affordable, easy to apply, and only recommended for above the waterline or moderate use on the bottom (1-3 days in the water, not extended periods).
+This topside paint works best in very thin coats and can be used on fiberglass, wood, aluminum, and steel; see the prep recommendations found on the product page on the “how to use” tab.
 The Mega Gloss Primer is recommended when applied to bare metal, if you have concerns about sealing your aluminum, see the Bottom Protect by Blue Water for a barrier coat.
 See here for more application tips.

 You have many options when painting aluminum.
 Your use of the boat, the allotted budget, and the amount of time you want to spend on the project may help determine the right paint for you.
 For more information see our ‘topside boat paint options’.